-Please note that the information in Application Form 2 is anonymised before being given to the selection panel for shortlisting.
-This is to avoid the panellists making any conscious or unconscious assumptions about you based on your application.
-To assist with this, please also ensure that in Application Form 2, in the sections where you set out your transferrable knowledge, skills and behaviours against each competency, that you do not include any identifiable personal information such as your name, who you are, or any protected characteristics.
+Please note that the information in Application form 2 is anonymised before being given to the selection panel for shortlisting.
+This is to avoid the selection panel making any conscious or unconscious assumptions about you based on your application.
+To assist with this, please also ensure that in Application form 2, in the sections where you set out your transferable knowledge, skills and behaviours against each competency, that you do not include any identifiable personal information such as your name, who you are, or any protected characteristics.